-After extended storage, the power supply of the device should be energized for one or two days to regenerate the electrolytic capacitors in the power supply.
+After extended storage, the power supply of the device should be energized, approximately every two years, for one or two days to regenerate the electrolytic capacitors in the power supply.
 This procedure should also be done prior to the device being put in-service.
 Under extreme climatic conditions (tropics), preheating is achieved at the same time, and condensation is prevented.